-Top Tips
+Top tips

-AustinBy EranVzl - Own work, CC BY-S
+AustinBy EranVzl - Own work, CC BY-SA 4.0

 Our neighbourhood guide to Austin reveals the varied pleasures of some of Austin’s most popular districts.
 Most visitors plan to stay in the central neighbourhoods, close to Downtown Austin and the main sights.
 There’s plenty of variety within this central area, though, both in accommodation choices and atmosphere.
 Opt for the myriad of food choices in South Congress, or hip hotels and lively nightlife in East Austin, or relaxed and family friendly in North Loop.